fbpx

 Audemars Piguet Grandes Complications

-Audemars Piguet have a strong focus on tradition, intertwined with innovation.
 As their Head of Complications, Michael Friedman, stated:

 Highly finished and highly complicated watches have always been about more than simply telling the time.
 Today, as we move deeper and deeper into the digital age, the mechanical watch has become one of the few objects of permanence in an era of increasing obsolescence.
 They are literally created to last ‘forever’.